mikolalysenko/simplicial-complex/README.md

     var top = require("simplicial-complex");

-Simplicial complexes are represented as arrays of vertex indices.
+`simplicial-complex` represents cell complexes as arrays of arrays of vertex indices.
 For example, here is a triangular mesh:

     var tris = [
         [0,1,2],